-Meydane Square has a north-south orientation, but is slightly inclined to the west.
-The blue tiled entrance gate with two side towers is in the middle, at the southern end of the square.
-The Masjed-e Shah (Shah Mosque) stands behind the square, to get to it, you walk through a tiled passage with vaulted ceilings worth seeing.
-You get to a square with a pool.
+The Meydane Square has a north-south orientation, but is slightly inclined to the west.
+The blue tiled entrance gate of the Shah Mosque with two side towers, is at the southern end of the square.
+The Masjed-e Shah (Shah Mosque) stands behind the square.
+You walk through a tiled passage with vaulted ceilings to get to the courtyard in front of the mosque.
 All facades of the square are covered with blue faience tiles.
 With this technique, clay tiles are covered with a white glaze, which is then melted.
-With this method (Haft Rangi), the colors blue, yellow and green can be applied simultaneously without running.
+With this method (Haft Rangi), the colors blue, yellow and green can be applied.
 There are three archways on the square and the main facade of the mosque, which in turn is decorated with two towers.

-Why is the mosque not directly on Meydane Platz and why is it also at an angle to it?
+Why is the mosque situated not directly on Meydane Square and why with an angle to it?
 The whole square is subject to a strict system, only the mosque deviates from it.
 Unlike churches that are only symbolically oriented towards Jerusalem (east), mosques stand exactly in the direction of Mecca.
 As a result, mosques in many Islamic countries do not adhere to the city plan.

-The Shah Mosque is also a museum for which entry is required.
-Opening times 9-11: 30 and 13-16: 30.
-In summer, the inner courtyard is protected from the heat by an awning.
-GT
+The Shah Mosque is also a museum for which an entry fee is required.
+Opening times 9 - 11:30 and 13 - 16:30.
+The inner courtyard is protected in summer from the heat by an awning.

 The central square and the most famous sight of Isfahan is the Meydane Naqshe Jahan.
 The approximately 9 ha large square was created between 1598 and 1629.
 At Meydane Naqshe Jahan there are two mosques, a palace, the university and the bazaar of Isfahan.
 Shah Abbas I had a rectangular square built with uniform arcades, behind which are the different buildings.
 The only building that protrudes into the square is the Ali Qapu Palace.
 The name Meydane Naqshe Jahan means "image of the world", officially the place has been called Meydane Imam since the Iranian Revolution.
 The great place is designed like a garden, with lawns, trees and a large pool in the middle.
 In the evening, the locals spread out their carpets and have a huge picnic.
 There are shops in the arcades where you can buy souvenirs and other small items.
 GT